 The staff evaluated the air effluent controls described in Section 9.2.1.2.1 of the LA (USEC, 2006c) and radiological air quality described in Section 4.6.3.2 of the ER (USEC, 2006a).
-These controls are expected to result in maximum air effluent releases of about 2.7 mCi per week, or about 0.14 Ci per year of total uranium, resulting in a projected maximum airborne concentration of uranium of less than $3.2 \times 10^{-15} \, \mu \text{Ci/mL}$ , with an associated total effective dose equivalent (TEDE) of about 0.3 mrem to the Maximally Exposed Individual (MEI).
-Applicant calculations using the CAP88-PC model indicate that dose rate to the MEI are will below the EPA NESHAP limit of 10 mrem/year and the NRC limit of 100 mrem/year.
+These controls are expected to result in maximum air effluent releases of about 2.7 mCi per week, or about 0.14 Ci per year of total uranium, resulting in a projected maximum airborne concentration of uranium of less than $3.2 \times 10^{-15} \,\mu$ Ci/mL, with an associated total effective dose equivalent (TEDE) of about 0.3 mrem to the Maximally Exposed Individual (MEI).
+Applicant calculations using the CAP88-PC model indicate that dose rate to the MEI are will below the U.S. Environmental Protection Agency (EPA) National Emissions Standards for Hazardous Air Pollutants limit of 10 mrem/year and the NRC limit of 100 mrem/year.
 The staff finds that the applicant's controls will ensure that radiation levels to the public will remain well below regulatory limits and ALARA air effluent goals, that the applicant's approach to effluent controls is generally consistent with the guidance found in Section 9.4.3.2.1(2) of NUREG-1520 (NRC, 2002), and are, therefore, acceptable to the staff.
 Therefore, the staff finds that the applicant has demonstrated that it will reduce gaseous effluents to provide adequate protection of the environment and of the health and safety of the public.